LankeyBoard/RulesGraph/generatedRules.md

 slug: ENTANGLED-STATUS

-Your speed is reduced to 0.
+Your Speed is reduced to 0.

 ### Exhausted